 Granatstein, however, expressed concern about the increasing costs and regulations for organic production and wondered how long it could remain viable.
 It’s estimated that during the 2009-2010 season, 6 million boxes of apples were sold as organic, but 2 million boxes of organic apples were sold as conventional.
-There has been no premium for organic Pink Lady in recent years, though organic Honeycrisp prices have been tremendous,
+There has been no premium for organic Pink Lady in recent years, though organic Honeycrisp prices have been tremendous, he reported.

 Acreage of pears continues to increase.
 There are now more than 2,000 acres of organic pears in Washington, of which about a third are Bartlett, a third d’Anjou, and a third other varieties.
 D’Anjou dominated organic pear production in the early years, but Bartlett now accounts for a larger share of organic pear production.